 Restaurants tend to be reused as well.
 The restaurant in "You Can Go Home Again" is basically reused in "Road Trip".
 Chubbie's (the local hangout) is used for pretty much anywhere groups of teens hang out.
 This is lampshaded in "Things Change", as the restaurant is changed into a pirate-themed family restaurant in the course of one scene.

 Retcon: Goes hand and hand with the Retool described below.
 Because the series went through so many, the continuity of the show was never stable.
-At the start of the series, Corey was 6th grader while Eric was a Sophomore in High School.
-At some point during High School Corey, Shawn, and Topanga got aged up two years.
-In later series, the show also rewrote how romantic Corey and Topanga was.
-In the first season, Corey wasn't friends with her while the later seasons would have you believe they were inseparable since the age of 2.
+At the start of the series, Cory was 6th grader while Eric was a Sophomore in High School.
+At some point during High School Cory, Shawn, and Topanga got aged up two years.
+In later series, the show also rewrote how romantic Cory and Topanga was.
+In the first season, Cory wasn't friends with her while the later seasons would have you believe they were inseparable since the age of 2.
 Topanga's hippy upbringing was also forgotten save for one Call Back.

 Retool: Boy Meets World got retooled three times of the course of its run: